AlirezaHsz/Restaurants_data-analysis/README.md

 # Restaurants_data analysis
-In this project, the main idea is to explore and find restaurants in Rafsanjan to start a bussiness.
-The main idea is to classify the restaurants into subclassses ranging from A to E as customer satisfaction score.
-This measure will help us to make decisions about our bussiness in future.
+In this project, the main idea is to explore and find restaurants in Rafsanjan to start a business.
+The main idea is to classify the restaurants into subclasses ranging from A to E as customer satisfaction scores.
+This measure will help us to make decisions about our business in the future.
-So the goals to achive are:
+So the goals to achieve are:
 ## 1) Data collection:
-In this step we have collected the data about the restaurants in Rafsanjan using google.
-The dataset includes information such as Restaurant's name,Rate, Number of Reviews, Address, Location.
+In this step, we have collected the data about the restaurants in Rafsanjan using Google.
+The dataset includes information such as Restaurant's name, Rate, Number of Reviews, Address, and Location.
 The initial dataset is available in restaurants_data.xlsx.
 ![image](https://github.com/AlirezaHsz/Restaurants_data-analysis/assets/137410544/ab6da7dd-6dcf-416f-87cd-e781930a92a8)

-## 2) Data prepration and statistics by Python:
+## 2) Data preparation and statistics by Python:
-In this step we have cleaned and prepared the data using python:
+In this step we have cleaned and prepared the data using Python:
 Results:
 The dataset has 166 rows and 4 columns.
 We have 113 rows with Rating and Reviews columns being filled.